Trump says he plans to designate Antifa a ‘major terrorist’ group

 “I will also be strongly recommending that those funding Antifa be thoroughly investigated in accordance with the highest legal standards and practices.
 Thank you for your attention to this matter!”
 Trump said.

-It was unclear who or what exactly the US president plans to designate, with Antifa, short for anti-fascists, a loosely organised activist movement that lacks a distinct leader, structure or even membership list.
+It was unclear who or what exactly the US president plans to designate, with Antifa, short for anti-fascists, a loosely organised band of activists opposed to right-wing ideology that lacks a distinct leader, structure or membership list.

+During his first term, Trump also threatened to designate Antifa a terrorist organisation in the wake of wide-spread protests across the US in response to the killing of unarmed Black man George Floyd in May 2020.

+Trump sought to place blame Antifa for acts of “domestic terrorism”, as he accused them of instigating and leading that summer’s heated and sometimes violent protests.

+These legal limitations remain a factor today, while critics have also raised questions as to how a legal designation would be enforced and handled given the group’s amorphous nature.

+Trump failed to follow through on his pledge last time, and it remains unclear whether he will seriously pursue the designation through formal channels this time – an act which would in theory require coordination across federal agencies.

-On Monday, senior White House officials said they would dismantle a “vast domestic terror movement” they claimed had resulted in right-wing activist Charlie Kirk being assassinated last week.
+Trump’s announcement came as senior White House officials also said on Monday that they would dismantle a “vast domestic terror movement” fomented by left-wing activists that they claim resulted in right-wing commentator Charlie Kirk being assassinated last week.

 Stephen Miller, the White House deputy chief of staff, said the Trump administration is “going to channel all of the anger that we have over the organised campaign that led to this assassination, to uproot and dismantle these terrorist networks”.